Thomas Fellows (activist)

-Thomas Fellows is the founder of Colorado Ped Patrol, a predator catching group that monitors online dating platforms for adults who send sexual messages to minors.
+Thomas Ray Fellows is the founder of Colorado Ped Patrol, a predator catching group that monitors online dating platforms for adults who send sexual messages to minors.

 Biography

-Fellows had worked at his own window cleaning company before he started carrying out predator sting operations in 2021.
+Fellows had worked at his friend owned window cleaning company before he started carrying out predator sting operations in 2021.
 His confrontations with the suspects are livestreamed on his YouTube channel Colorado Ped Patrol, and have led to arrests being made.
 Fellows has worked with online grooming survivor Celeste Hilton, who works as a "decoy" for Colorado Ped Patrol by posing as a teenager on social media websites.

-Most of Fellows' predator catches occur in Colorado, but he has conducted stings in other states including Texas, New Jersey, Nevada, Georgia, and Wyoming.
+Most of Fellows' predator catches occur in Colorado, but he has conducted stings in other states including Texas, New Jersey, Nevada, Georgia, Kansas, Missouri, Illinois, Indiana, Ohio, New York, and Wyoming.

 In 2023, an associate of Fellows known as "Vanessa" created her own predator catching organization inspired by Fellows', called "Child Ped Patrol WV".
 In 2024, another associate of Fellows known by his online alias "Cooley" created a Colorado Ped Patrol offshoot called "CPP New York".
 Cooley was present in many Colorado Ped Patrol videos, often recording Fellows' confrontations with alleged child predators.

 As of January 2025, Fellows claimed that Colorado Ped Patrol has conducted 500 confrontations and 250 arrests.
 Colorado Ped Patrol remains actively uploading predator confrontations on YouTube, despite their accounts being banned by YouTube multiple times.

 Controversy

 In 2022, Fellows drew criticism for allegedly misrepresenting his organization, Colorado Ped Patrol, as a non-profit 501(c)(3).
 At the time, Fellows had received $55,000 from his supporters in YouTube live chat donations.
 Many of his supporters believed that their donations were tax deductible due to false claims about Colorado Ped Patrol's non-profit status.

 Despite his frequent involvement with police during his investigations, Fellows has also faced criticism from law enforcement.
-David Porter of the Weld County Sheriff's Office in Colorado said that Fellows confrontations with suspected child predators are dangerous and could lead to violence.
+David Porter of the Weld County Sheriff's Office in Colorado said that Fellows' confrontations with suspected child predators are dangerous and could lead to violence.